 Strangely, most governmental workers refuse to speak English with immigrants, and all forms are only available in German.
 So our advice would be to ask your employer to send someone who speaks German with you to these appointments.

 2. Sign up to services available in English

-- Online bank account: We highly recommend N26 (review).
+- Online bank account: We highly recommend N26.
+You can check out our N26 review for more information.
 It is a German bank targeted at expats.
 Their signup process is speedy, and everything is in English.
 I opened my bank account on a Sunday afternoon from my couch while wearing my pj’s 😇.

 - Health insurance: All residents in Germany need to have health insurance.
 In fact, you are required to provide proof of German health insurance for your visa appointment.
-If you are looking for public health insurance, we highly recommend TK (review).
-If you would like a private one, you can check out Ottonova (review).
+If you are looking for public health insurance, we highly recommend TK.
+If you would like a private one, you can check out

 - Personal liability insurance: This is one of the most important insurances you can have in Germany.
 Germans take it very seriously, so much so that 82% of Germans have it.
-You can read our detailed guide on why this insurance is important and the top providers in Germany for expats.
+You can read our detailed guide on personal liability insurance in Germany.
+You will learn why this insurance is important and the top providers in Germany for expats.